sneaktricks/personal_finance_tracker/README.md

 ## Known Issues

+- On the all-time statistics page, the tab selector claims that the selected tab is always "income".
+This is a visual bug and doesn't affect the functionality of the app.
+  I tried wrapping the ToggleButtons in an Obx widget, but this caused an "improper use of a GetX has been detected" error on Firebase.
+Oddly enough, this error doesn't occur in the development build.
+- Newly added entries don't immediately appear in the transactions list.
+To fix this, drag either endpoint of the date filter slider to any other value and back.

 - The navigation bar and rail are re-rendered on page change.
 - The back button in the top-left corner shouldn't be rendered on pages with a navigation bar/rail.
 No idea why it's there...
 - After deleting a transaction, clicking on the back button shows the deleted transaction again, despite being deleted.
-The transaction is indeed deleted from storage but the back-button seems to show an old state.
+The transaction is indeed deleted from storage but the back-button seems to show an old state of the page.
-- The code looks hideous, hacky, unintelligible spaghetti (I blame this on Dart and Flutter being bloated)
+- The code looks hideous, hacky, unintelligible spaghetti (I blame this on Dart and Flutter being bloated, GetX only complicates this further)